MatthijsMu/matthijsmu.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        You can contact me via email.
+        You can contact me via email, or get in touch via LinkedIn.
+I am sometimes active on Instagram, where I post some of my drawings.
       # Contact (add or remove contact options as necessary)
       email: matthijs.muis@ru.nl
       contact_links: